-Another initiative, MYBiomass, is a special-purpose vehicle dedicated to turning waste into wealth through pioneering technology for converting oil palm industry's waste biomass and refining it into high value green chemicals.
+Another initiative, MYBiomass, is a special-purpose vehicle dedicated to turning waste into wealth through pioneering technology for converting oil palm industry's waste biomass and refining it into high value green chemicals (see Image 5 and Image 6).
 Many other encouraging solutions continue to be found through the network.